LEIC-ES-2024-25/2LEIC02T3/README.md

 *What we would change:*
 -Refactor the codebase to improve readability, maintainability, and adherence to best practices.

+## Demo Video

+Here's a quick demo of the project:

+You can download the demo video [here](assets/demo.mp4).

 ### Sprint 2

 ### Sprint 3